theS3b/Smoothing-Techniques-for-Predicting-High-Frequency-Time-Series/README.md

 ## Repository

-The notebooks at the root of the repository contain our work on different smoothing techniques and are named after the ones they explore.
+The notebooks at the root of the repository contain our work on different smoothing techniques and are named accordingly.
 Each notebook can be run independently.

-Our models are defined in the `utils/` folder, containing the reference neural network (`neural_network.py`), and in `postprocessing/` (`KF.py`, `arima.py`).
+Our core functions are defined in the `utils/` folder, and in `postprocessing/` (for `KF.py`, `arima.py`).

-The folder `utils/` provides the code used for data loading and preprocessing in addition to `results.py` which contains the code used to evaluate our models regarding $R^2$ score and our own smoothness metric, a composition of different measures of time series smoothness.
+The folder `utils/` provides the code used for data loading and preprocessing in addition to `results.py` which contains the code used to evaluate our models regarding $R^2$ score and the smoothness metrics implementations ($e_i$ and $e_s$, see the paper for more details).

 In `data/`, you can find the dataset we used for the project (under `data/gdp/` and `data/google_trends/`) and the plots generated in the notebooks under `data/output_for_paper/` (sometimes based on data saved in `paper_data/`).